 Who can help you at Mohawk

 The variety of resources are key here.
 Next step would be to connect with your Librarians to see what high quality resources exist to support your topic(s).
 If you are stuck, unsure, or unhappy with the strategies brainstormed, loop in more CTL assistance.
-Your Curriculum Specialists and Instructional Designers provide input on instructional strategies and educational technology tools respectively to engage students’ interest and abilities.
+Your Curriculum & Program Quality Consultants (CPQC) and Educational Technology Specialists (ETS) provide input on instructional strategies and educational technology tools respectively to engage students’ interest and abilities.